bvanhoekelen/php-compressor/README.md

     //
     // <loccation> (INPUT) directory where the .CSS, .FCSS and .JS files are
     // <destination> (OUTPUT) directory that contains the 'compressor' folder.
-    // The output of php compressor set in the 'compressor' folder as 'take.css' and 'take.js'
+    // The output of PHP compressor set in the 'compressor' folder as 'take.css' and 'take.js'
     // PhpCompressor::run( [ <loccation> , <location>, ... ], <destination> );
-    // Run php compressor only in the developor environment, not in production!
+    // Run PHP compressor only in the developor environment, not in production!

 ```